 In 2013, the Aztec offensive line helped pave the way for a rushing attack that totaled over 2,000 yards for the fourth consecutive year for the first time in school history.

-Coached multiple all-Mountain West selections for the second year in a row in 2013 after tackle Bryce Quigley earned second-team distinction and guard Terry Poole received honorable mention.
+Coached multiple all-Mountain West selections for the second year in a row in 2013 after tackle Bryce Quigley earned second-team distinction and guard Poole received honorable mention.

 In his first year as assistant coach in 2012, the Aztec offensive line helped establish team rushing records with 2,869 yards in 578 attempts.